Scroll to content

 We aim to raise £20,000 every year for our school.

-In 2017-18, with the money we raised, we bought essential – and nice to have! – equipment, resources and experiences for our children and staff, including:
+With the money we have raised in recent years, we have bought essential – and nice to have! – equipment, resources and experiences for our children and staff, including:

 • Replacement smart boards for every classroom